Pesto: Pantry Possibilities

 Having a foundation for your favorite dishes allows you to make the things you love several different ways.
 Sometimes, it’s about combining items creatively in order to avoid food waste.
 Other times, it’s simply about trying to use what you already have on hand.
 When trips to the grocery store are limited, or you just plain don’t have time, it’s comforting to be able to find alternatives to the dishes you love.

 Pesto is an easy, nutritious addition to a dish.
 The best part?
 It can be almost anything you want it to be.
 You can choose the flavors you want to highlight, add, and subtract.
 Making pesto is a great option for throwing something together at home, using what you have to create a delicious dish full of flavor.
-A boring pasta becomes a tasty, green-loaded dish.
+A boring pasta becomes a tasty, greens-loaded dish.
 Rice is tossed in bell pepper-goodness.
 Roasted veggies are coated in tasty flavors from the garden.
+Read on to learn more, OR visit this convenient, printable condensed guide.
+When you’re ready to get started, try some of our favorite pesto recipes.

 The chart below compares a traditional pesto with the variety of options you could choose to create your own.
 To create your pesto you will need a food processor or a blender: